 Attracting the best talent is essential, but maybe not in the way you originally thought.

 If you’re looking to expand your nonprofit’s reach as efficiently as possible (and why wouldn’t you be?), NPCrowd can help.
 Our website provides a directory of experienced, reliable nonprofit contractors and consultants you can hire to run successful projects without the limitations and risks of employees.

 How do nonprofit organizations recruit?
 Nonprofit organizations recruit employees similar to any other organization, word of mouth, targeted recruiting campaigns, building a positive employer brand, leveraging personal and professional networks, online job postings, and constant relationship building.

 Do nonprofits use staffing agencies?
 Yes, nonprofits use staffing agencies and recruiting firms.
 Staffing agencies are typically used to fill entry-level through mid-management roles.
 Recruiting firms are typically used to help find great candidates for Senior and Executive level roles.
-Finding top caliber candidates is critical for high value returns needed in a nonprofit settings.
-Agencies and firms are typically used mostly in medium to large size nonprofits.
+Finding top-caliber candidates is critical for high-value returns needed in a nonprofit setting.
+Agencies and firms are typically used mostly in medium to large-size nonprofits.